 - Intergenerational Friendship: He forms one with Annie, one of the kids in Trista over fishing.

 - Oblivious to Love: By the end of the final fishing sidequest in Cold Steel II, Annabelle may have fallen for him.
 Despite her butler teasing her about it right in front of him, he's still clueless.
+He finally gets a clue during the final chapter of Cold Steel IV.

 The pianist of the school's Wind Orchestra.
 She and Alan knew each other as children.